Do you hear that? It sounds a little different…

 Although this means one more year of “delay” before we finally get to start doing what we’ve been trying to do for years and years (serve in missionary aviation), it’s actually a very necessary step.
 It’s a long story, but essentially what happened is this: the airplane in the region where we’ll be working had to be pulled (it’s a government thing).
 In other words, Ethnos360 Aviation had to return that aircraft to the States.
 Now there’s no airplane serving Ethnos360 workers in that region.
 Nothin’.
 Buying another airplane to replace the old one would be rather behind-the-times, since it’s getting harder and harder these days to get permissions to clear out large airstrips in the jungle.
 What we really need is…

 …a HELICOPTER.
 And a helicopter pilot (or two).
-A helicopter only needs a small patch of clear ground to land on, rather than a large runway.
+A helicopter only needs an approach strip and a small patch of clear ground to land on, rather than a large runway.
 Problem solved!
 With a helicopter in this region, Jared can offer shuttle service for consultants, emergency medical evacuations, and yes, the occasional supply drop.
 It will help make the opening of new works in new villages more feasible, as well.

 Want to get involved personally?
 You can make a tax-deductible donation toward Jared’s helicopter training by clicking here.
 Please indicate your special gift with the words “helicopter training” (at checkout there’s an option to add notes to the finance office).